citp/privacy-policy-historical/s/se/ser/servergrove.com.md

 _**Users of the Website Generally**_

-“Non-Personally-Identifying Information” is information that, without the aid of additional information, cannot be directly associated with a specific person.
-“Personally-Identifying Information,” by contrast, is information such as a name or email address that, without more, can be directly associated with a specific person.
+"Non-Personally-Identifying Information" is information that, without the aid of additional information, cannot be directly associated with a specific person.
+"Personally-Identifying Information," by contrast, is information such as a name or email address that, without more, can be directly associated with a specific person.
 Like most website operators, ServerGrove gathers from users of the Website Non-Personally-Identifying Information of the sort that Web browsers, depending on their settings, may make available.
-That information includes the user’s Internet Protocol (IP) address, operating system and browser type, and the locations of the Web pages the user views right before arriving at, while navigating and immediately after leaving the Website.
+That information includes the user's Internet Protocol (IP) address, operating system and browser type, and the locations of the Web pages the user views right before arriving at, while navigating and immediately after leaving the Website.
 ServerGrove analyzes Non-Personally-Identifying Information gathered from users of the Website to help ServerGrove better understand how the Website is being used.
-By identifying patterns and trends in usage, ServerGrove is able to better design the Website to improve users’ experiences, both in terms of content and ease of use.
+By identifying patterns and trends in usage, ServerGrove is able to better design the Website to improve users' experiences, both in terms of content and ease of use.
 From time to time, ServerGrove may also release the Non-Personally-Identifying Information gathered from Website users in the aggregate, such as by publishing a report on trends in the usage of the Website.

 We may also periodically obtain both Personally-Identifying Information and Non-Personally-Identifying Information about you from other ServerGrove-affiliated businesses, business partners, contractors and other third parties and add it to our account information or other information we have collected.
 Examples of information that we may receive include: updated address information, purchase history, and additional demographic information.

 _**Web Cookies**_

-A “Web Cookie” is a string of information that a website stores on a user’s computer, and that the user’s browser provides to the website each time the user submits a query to the site.
-ServerGrove uses Web Cookies to track the pages that users visit during each Website session, both to help ServerGrove improve users’ experiences and to help ServerGrove understand how the Website is being used.
+A "Web Cookie" is a string of information that a website stores on a user's computer, and that the user's browser provides to the website each time the user submits a query to the site.
+ServerGrove uses Web Cookies to track the pages that users visit during each Website session, both to help ServerGrove improve users' experiences and to help ServerGrove understand how the Website is being used.
 As with other Non-Personally-Identifying Information gathered from users of the Website, ServerGrove analyzes and discloses in aggregated form information gathered using Web Cookies, so as to help ServerGrove, its partners and others better understand how the Website is being used.
 ServerGrove does not attempt to link information gathered using Web Cookies to Personally-Identifying Information.
 COMPANY USERS WHO DO NOT WISH TO HAVE WEB COOKIES PLACED ON THEIR COMPUTERS SHOULD SET THEIR BROWSERS TO REFUSE WEB COOKIES BEFORE ACCESSING THE WEBSITE, WITH THE UNDERSTANDING THAT CERTAIN FEATURES OF THE WEBSITE MAY NOT FUNCTION PROPERLY WITHOUT THE AID OF WEB COOKIES.
 WEBSITE USERS WHO REFUSE WEB COOKIES ASSUME ALL RESPONSIBILITY FOR ANY RESULTING LOSS OF FUNCTIONALITY.

 We use third-party advertising companies to serve ads when you visit the Website.
 These companies may use information (not including any Personally-Identifying Information) about your visits to this and other websites that are contained in Web Cookies in order to provide advertisements about goods and services of interest to you.
-Using a tool created by the [Network Advertising Initiative](http://networkadvertising.org/), you can [opt out](http://networkadvertising.org/managing/opt_out.asp) of several third party ad servers’ and networks’ Web Cookies simultaneously.
+Using a tool created by the [Network Advertising Initiative](http://networkadvertising.org/), you can [opt out](http://networkadvertising.org/managing/opt_out.asp) of several third party ad servers' and networks' Web Cookies simultaneously.
 If you would like more information about this practice and to know your choices about not having this information used by these companies, please follow the following link: <http://networkadvertising.org/managing/opt_out.asp>.
 Please contact us if you would like to know the identity of the third-party advertising companies we are currently using to serve ads.

 _**Web Beacons**_

-A “Web Beacon” is an object that is embedded in a web page that is usually invisible to the user and allows website operators to check whether a user has viewed a particular web page.
+A "Web Beacon" is an object that is embedded in a web page that is usually invisible to the user and allows website operators to check whether a user has viewed a particular web page.
 ServerGrove may use Web Beacons on the Website to count users who have visited particular pages and to deliver co-branded services.
-Web Beacons are not used to access users’ Personally-Identifying Information; they are a technique ServerGrove may use to compile aggregated statistics about Website usage.
+Web Beacons are not used to access users' Personally-Identifying Information; they are a technique ServerGrove may use to compile aggregated statistics about Website usage.
 Web Beacons collect only a limited set of information including a cookie number, time and date of a page view, and a description of the page on which the Web Beacon resides.
 You may not decline Web Beacons, however, they can be rendered ineffective by declining all cookies or modifying your browser setting to notify you each time a cookie is tendered and permit you to accept or decline cookies on an individual basis.

 **_Aggregated and Non-Personally-Identifying Information_**